jefdewitt/TrackerKeeper/README.md

             Example usage <label ng-blur="editing"></label>

-`ng-show` - Opposite of `ng-show`.
+`ng-show` - Hides an element until the attribute evaluates to true `ng-show`.

             Example usage <input ng-show="editing">

-`ng-class` - Adds a class indicated by an object key when the value of the object evaluates to true.
+`ng-class` - Takes an object as an attribute.
+Adds the object key as a class to the element when the value of that object evaluates to true.

             Example usage <div ng-class="{'editing-item': editing}"></div>